Algal Toxin testing

 The PSP neurototoxins consist of 18 compounds with vastly different toxicities and structures and are most difficult to analyse.
 Several techniques can be used for their determination.
 However, there is not a method that gives the reliable and accurate results, within the required reporting limits for surface water and drinking water, while, at the same time, giving a fast turn-around time.

-The analytical method employed awithin the Organic Chemistry Laboratory is the HPLC/post-column derivertisation fluorescence detection technique.
+The analytical method employed within the Organic Chemistry Laboratory is the HPLC/post-column derivertisation fluorescence detection technique.
 It requires three chromatographic runs and a high level of expertise in instrument operation and result interpretation.
 However, it is the only analytical method that can produce a complete separation and determination of saxitoxins at the required reporting limits.
 This validated method can report the individual toxins at 0.5 μg/L for both intracellular and extracellular toxins.
 STX equivalent also is calculated for determining the compliance with proposed guidelines.

 Non-specific toxin — Cylindrospermopsin can be determined by HPLC/MS/MS method.
 Our fully validated method provides reliable and accurate results with a fast turn-around time and at the required reporting limit, 0.1 μg/L.